Gardening opportunity offered by famous face

 Major Iain Grahame, Ms Campiones husband, tells the resource: "I have decided to open the gardens for two reasons – to try and get people interested in series gardening and give people a chance to see rare and interesting plants."

-Ms Campione worked at Sothebys for 23 years and specialises in appraising a range of artefacts, including miniature furniture, soft toys, bird cages and automata.
+Ms Campione worked at Sothebys for 23 years and specialises in appraising a range of artefacts, including miniature furniture, soft toys, bird cages and automation.